Turpin parents sentenced to life in prison for torturing children

 The husband and wife pleaded guilty in February to 14 counts each of torture, dependent adult abuse, child endangerment and false imprisonment.

-During their sentencing, both of them cried and wiped away tears as some of their children addressed the courtroom.
+During their sentencing, both cried and wiped away tears as some of their children addressed the courtroom.
 The judge ruled the couple will be eligible for parole after 25 years.

 "My parents took my whole life from me, now I’m taking my life back," one of the couple's daughters said.
 “Life may have been bad, but it made me strong.
 I saw my dad change my mom, they almost changed me.
 I’m a fighter, I’m strong.”